choraria/gas-url-shortener/README.md

 1. Gmail or a G Suite account
 2. Domain name with access to managing DNS
    - will be required to setup Github Pages
-3.
+3. Github account (the free one would do too)

 # Installation

+The architecture...

+## The Google Sheets & Script stage

 1. Create a new [Spreadsheet](https://docs.google.com/spreadsheets/)
-   - **DO NOT** add new sheets manually or rename the existing, default "*Sheet1*" either; the script would automatically do that in the `setup` phase
+   - **DO NOT** add new sheets manually or rename the existing, default 'Sheet1' either; the script would automatically do that in the `setup` phase
 2. Make a copy of [my script](https://script.google.com/d/1wdNu632PfJNv0iCCNLjA-9nARemz7DLcK28Lio6YdVNMP3iEtOUtR4_R/edit?usp=sharing) **OR** Create a new [Google Apps Script](https://script.google.com/home/start) and then copy > paste all the code that's available in [apps-script](apps-script/)
    - in case you do not know how to create a fresh Apps Script seperately (i.e. without going through to **Tools > Script Editor**), refer [this](https://script.gs/disassociate-scripts-from-sheets-and-other-tools/)
 3. In the **Code.gs** file, replace the `sheetID` with the Spreadsheet ID that you could find from the URL of your newly created sheet in step 1